jedishao23/OpenRace/README.md

 [![check-pr](https://github.com/coderrect-inc/OpenRace/actions/workflows/check-pr.yml/badge.svg?branch=develop)](https://github.com/coderrect-inc/OpenRace/actions/workflows/check-pr.yml)

+## Guiding Principles

+When making design or implementation decisions, we should try to prioritize the following three goals.

+1. **Precision**: 2 out of 3 reported races should be true positives.
+2. **Coverage**: On average, the tool should scan the majority of a code base.
+3. **Scalability**: The tool should run at "overnight" and "desktop" scale, even for large projects.

+These are goals we should do our best to achieve, but are not necessarily hard requirements.

+We should constantly track how OpenRace performs in these three categories, and keep them in mind when making development decisions and trade-offs.

+### Precision
+The number one goal is to produce useful results.

+Verifying races is difficult and time consuming.
+We should prefer reporting no races over reporting a large number of false positives by default.

+### Coverage
+The main benefit of static analysis over dynamic analysis is higher code coverage.

+We should ensure that our tool is scanning as much of a given code base as is possible.

+### Scalability
+Eventually we plan for the tool to be integrated into CI/CD.
+For most people, this means that the tool must run on fairly limited resources.

+"Overnight" scale means if the tool starts running at the end of the day, the results are ready the next morning.

+"Desktop" scale means the tool should not use more resources than are available on common desktops.

+These constraints apply to the largest programs.
+The majority of programs should be scannable well under these constraints.

 # Running

 Please note, the tool is still in the early stages of development and does not support many features yet.